Last updated 1 September 2021

-Only people with a genuine reason for possessing a weapon may obtain a licence.
+Only people with a genuine reason for possessing a weapon may obtain a licence to possess one.
 Such people may include recreational shooters, a member of a shooting club, those who require a weapon for their work and firearm collectors.

 Licences may only be issued to adults, although minors who are at least 11 years of age may be granted a minor’s licence, which allows the use of firearms under the supervision of someone licensed to possess the weapon.